 It goes without saying that the law will have a great impact on the construction industry.
 It will change completely how everyone in the sector used to handle data until now.
-This means that you have approximately four months to get someone in your company to do all the necessary research and make sure that all the processes and policies in regards to data are complying to the new rules.#GDPR will have a big impact on construction!
-You have approximately four months to get prepared!Click To Tweet
+This means that you should get someone in your company to do all the necessary research and make sure that all the processes and policies in regards to data are complying with the new rules.

 GDPR 101: What General Data Protection Regulation is all about

 In simple words, the new EU regulation about data protection is changing the way businesses gather and handle personal data.
 The new regulations will apply both to B2B (Business to Business) and B2C (Business to Consumer) companies and will cover a wide spectrum of data usage.

 Personal data could be defined as every single piece of information that can lead to the identification of an individual.
 Either in a direct or indirect way.
 Briefly, personal data may include the following categories:

 The construction industry is using vast amounts of personal data which is normally part of a building project’s development.
 There’s a number of ways in which this type of data can be recorded.
 More analytically, this personal project data can be collected through construction site CCTV footage and access cards, wearable technology, and smart systems when we are referring to buildings that they have been completed.
 The use of construction software is, of course, another way in which personal data can be gathered.

 Construction companies and organisations accumulate data related to their suppliers, workers, clients and every other party that they collaborate with.
 Some data is included in the sensitive data category (known also as special categories of data).
 For instance, sensitive data may include information regarding a person’s origin, trade union membership, natural characteristics or health condition.
 All this data might be extremely important when someone is working on site but it should be well protected by any type of breach or mishandling.